typestack/class-validator/README.md

-validator.isObject(object); // Checks if the object is valid Object (null, functions, arrays will return false) validator.isNotEmptyObject(object); // Checks if the object is not empty validator.isLowercase(str); // Checks if the string is lowercase. validator.isLatLong(str); // Checks if the string is lowercase. validator.isLatitude(str); // Checks if the string is lowercase. validator.isLongtitude(str); // Checks if the string is lowercase. validator.isMobilePhone(str, locale); // Checks if the string is a mobile phone number. validator.isISO31661Alpha2(str); // Check if the string is a valid ISO 3166-1 alpha-2 validator.isISO31661Alpha3(str); // Check if the string is a valid ISO 3166-1 alpha-3
+validator.isObject(object); // Checks if the object is valid Object (null, functions, arrays will return false) validator.isNotEmptyObject(object); // Checks if the object is not empty validator.isLowercase(str); // Checks if the string is lowercase. validator.isLatLong(str); // Checks if the string is a valid latitude-longitude coordinate in the format lat,long validator.isLatitude(str); // Checks if the string or number is a valid latitude coordinate validator.isLongtitude(str); // Checks if the string or number is a valid longitude coordinate validator.isMobilePhone(str, locale); // Checks if the string is a mobile phone number. validator.isISO31661Alpha2(str); // Check if the string is a valid ISO 3166-1 alpha-2 validator.isISO31661Alpha3(str); // Check if the string is a valid ISO 3166-1 alpha-3